 Here’s another example:

-3. Pose a question and then directly answer it
+Ask a question and then answer it

-It’s likely that Google will look for content for its Answer Boxes from within FAQ pages.
+It’s likely that Google looks for content for its Answer Boxes from within FAQ pages.
 So this is another way of increasing the chances of your content ending up in an Answer Box.

 Turn your headline into a question

 To get Google’s attention, turn your headline into a question that includes your keyword phrase, and then answer the question in the text beneath the headline